nicholaswilde/recipes/docs/breads/pull-apart-sour-cream-and-chive-rolls.md

 Make the tangzhong by whisking 1/2 cup whole milk, 1/3 cup bread flour (42 g), and 1/2 cup water in a small saucepan until smooth.
 Cook over medium heat, whisking constantly, until very stiff paste forms (it should resemble mashed potatoes), about 2 minutes.
 Remove from heat.

+!!! tip

     Be sure to add the liquid to the dry ingredients to avoid clumping.

 ### Step 2